jdbcode/tutorial-test/index.md

 ## User interface

-This section defines the drawing control.
-The control panel will contain instructions and drawing tool buttons.
+This section defines the drawing control, which contains instructions and drawing tool buttons.

 1\.
 Define a dictionary of symbols to augment the text label for each of the geometry buttons defined in the following step.
 The symbols are kept separate